THE SEIZURE OF HIS MAJESTY'S FORT WILLIAM AND MARY AT NEW CASTLE, NEW HAMPSHIRE, DECEMBER 14 - 15, 1774

 . . . it was the height of absurdity to Suppose this little Colony cou'd oppose the vengeance of Great Britain, or escape its just resentment for an insult upon its Honor and Government, which all the States of Europe wou'd not offer with impunity.
 I urg'd their impending destruction by every argument in my power, and concluded that I wou'd not hear or Speak any further.
 They departed & told the People assembled in the State House my Answer.[40]

-The offer was conveyed to Sullivan’s men and a committee consisting of Andrew McClary, Jeremiah Bryant and Thomas Stevenson was dispatched to meet with Cochran.
-At first, McClary attempted to speak for the committee but apparently stammered so much that Cochran could not understand him.[47A] Bryant ultimately explained that they were a committee chosen by the Province to demand all Provincial stores from the fort.
-Stevenson apparently took issue with Bryant's statement even before Cochran could respond, arguing that they were not in fact a committee from the Province but were instead of the people – specifically a body of about 1,000 men then stationed nearby.
-Regardless of whom they technically represented, Cochran showed the three what he believed to be Provincial property, identified items which were personal property and " . . . told them All the rest belonged to the King and warned them on their peril not to touch them" [48].
+A committee consisting of Andrew McClary, Jeremiah Bryant and Thomas Stevenson - a group apparently ill-suited to their joint task - met with Cochran.
+At first, McClary attempted to speak for the committee but stammered so much that Cochran could not understand him.[47A] Bryant ultimately explained that they were a committee chosen by the Province to demand all Provincial stores from the fort.
+Stevenson apparently took issue with Bryant's statement even before Cochran could respond, arguing that they were not in fact a committee from the Province but were instead a committee from a body of about one thousand men then stationed nearby.
+Regardless of who they officially represented, Cochran showed the three what he believed to be Provincial property, identified items which were personal property and " . . . told them All the rest belonged to the King and warned them on their peril not to touch them" [48].
 Bryant doubted that Cochran had shown him all Provincial stores, but the Captain explained that he was certain that he had done so because each item sent to the fort by the King - including the cannon - bore the King's mark.
-Bryant and Stevenson reported on their meeting to the men outside, leaving McClary – a large, powerful man – in the fort with the captain.
+Bryant and Stevenson reported on their meeting with Cochran to the men outside.

-In about half an hour, approximately 10 men led by Major Thomas Tash advanced to the gate and demanded the Province's arms and stores.
-Cochran replied that he had already shown those items to the first committee and consented to let the 10 men - but not the entire rebel mob - enter the fort to take away those goods.
-This concession virtually assured that the fort would be captured a second time.
-Tash’s company was allowed to enter, with Sullivan assuring Cochran that those allowed in would keep good order.
-Cochran repeatedly warned that they "must not at their Peril Meddle with or take away anything belonging to the King . . ."
+In about half an hour, approximately ten men led by Major Thomas Tash advanced to the gate and demanded the Province's arms and stores.
+Cochran replied that he had already shown them to the first committee.
+He also consented to let the ten men - but not the entire American mob - enter the fort to take away the Province's goods.
+This concession made a second capture of the fort a virtual fait accompli.
+Sullivan assured Cochran that the men who entered the fort would keep good order and Tash's group entered, receiving repeated warnings from Cochran that they "must not at their Peril Meddle with or take away anything belonging to the King . . ."
 [49] The men "generally answered [that] they knew that very well . . ."[50].

 Cochran's faith in American respect for the King's property was misplaced.
-In what appears to have been an orderly but triumphant second invasion, all of the companies outside simply followed Tash’s group of 10 through the open gate and overran the installation.
-They seized all of the small arms, bayonets, cartridge boxes, assorted cannon shot, and other ordinance stores on which they could lay their hands.
-Despite Cochran's persistent, if unsupportable, warnings, they also seized 16 of the King's duly marked cannon (15 four-pounders and a nine pounder), 10 carriages, the useless muskets that Cochran had pointed out, and 42 serviceable muskets with shot [51].
+In what appears to have been an orderly, if not triumphant, second invasion of the fort, the original group of ten soldiers, soon followed by the other companies waiting outside, simply overran the installation and seized all of the small arms, bayonets, cartridge boxes, assorted cannon shot, and other ordinance stores that they could locate.
+In spite of Cochran's persistent, if unsupportable, warnings, they also seized sixteen of the King's prized cannon (fifteen four-pounders and a nine pounder), ten carriages, the useless muskets which Cochran had previously pointed out, and forty-two serviceable muskets with shot [51].
 The comparative orderliness of the second raid was broken by Captain Cochran's visiting father, James Cochran.
 According to Governor Wentworth:

 . . . when Major Sullivan was triumphing in the number, riches and prowess of his Party . . .
 The honest, brave old Man stop'd him short, call'd him and his numerous party perjur'd Traitors & Cowards, That his Son the Capt.
 Shou'd fight them two at a time thro their whole multitude, or that He would with his own hands put him to death in their presence, Which the Son readily assented to, but none among them wou'd take up the challenge.
 [52]

-Before leaving New Castle, the tired patriots vowed to once again return to Fort William and Mary in order to dismantle it and capture or destroy the remaining cannon.
+Before leaving Newcastle, the Americans vowed to once again return to Fort William and Mary in order to dismantle it and to capture or destroy the remaining cannon.
 They also stated that they intended to seize the royal treasury.
 Governor Wentworth believed that there was "reasonable ground to fear they would do [so], after what they had already done" [54] and pleaded to General Gage for immediate military assistance.
 Wentworth described Portsmouth as being "full of armed men, who refuse to disperse, but appear determined to complete the dismantling of the fortress entirely.
-Hitherto the people have abstained from private or personal injuries; how long they will be so prevailed on, it is impossible to say. . . " [55] At least some New Hampshiremen no doubt believed that the long-anticipated American showdown with Britain had begun in earnest.
+Hitherto the people have abstained from private or personal injuries; how long they will be so prevailed on, it is impossible to say.
+I most sincerely lament the present distractions, which seem to have burst forth by means of a letter, from William Cooper to Samuel Cutts, delivered here on Tuesday last, P. M., by Paul Revere.
+I have not time to add further on this melancholly subject."
+[55] At least some New Hampshiremen no doubt believed that the long-anticipated American break with Britain - if not an armed Revolution - had begun in earnest.
 [56]

-Almost as the Governor was writing his message to General Gage, a company of 80 men under arms were parading threateningly past his Council Chamber, in close order, to the sound of beating drums [57].
+Almost as the Governor was writing the foregoing passage to General Gage, a company of eighty men under arms were threateningly parading past his Council Chamber, in close order, to the sound of beating drums [57].
 Wentworth ordered Sheriff Parker and some of the Provincial justices to "make proclamation upon the Riot Act" and to order the men to disperse.
 In response to the Sheriff's command, someone yelled back that they were "Subjects of King George & not King James."
-[57A] The Governor quickly retreated to his home, only to discover that the company of rebels was threatening to "load with Ball & kill all the Torys, meaning the Governor and Council" [58].
+The Governor quickly retreated to his home, only to discover that the company of rebels was threatening to "load with Ball & kill all the Torys, meaning the Governor and Council" [58].

-Fortunately for Governor Wentworth, his pleas for assistance from Boston bore fruit just in time to avoid a personal disaster and save Fort William and Mary from an otherwise inevitable third attack.
-On the 17th of December, the armed ship Canceaux arrived in Portsmouth Harbor, followed by the frigate Scarborough on December 19.
-[59] Fifty to 100 British Royal Marines were on board of the ships, prepared to attempt to subdue Portsmouth.
-Faced with warships carrying men of the regular British forces, the armed units in the New Hampshire seacoast gradually began to disperse.
+Fortunately for Governor Wentworth, his pleas for assistance from Boston "to restrain the boisterous temper of the people" [59] bore fruit just in time to avoid a personal disaster and save Fort William and Mary from an otherwise inevitable third attack.
+On the seventeenth of December, the armed crown ship Canceaux arrived in Portsmouth Harbor, followed by the ship Scarborough on December 19.
+Eighty to one hundred British regulars were on board of these ships, prepared to defend Portsmouth, and, if necessary, presumably to man the cannon which the colonists had been unable to spirit away.
+Faced with warships teaming with seasoned soldiers of the regular army, the armed units in the New Hampshire seacoast gradually began to dissipate.
 Five defenders of the fort were placed on one of the warships, to be protected as witnesses in case the action at Fort William and Mary led to what would have been - had it ever occurred - a highly publicized trial of prominent American patriots for high treason.[60]
 Governor Wentworth turned his thoughts to the restoration of order, noting: "I perceive the unlimited influence that the popular leaders in Boston obtain in this Province, especially since the outrage of the 14th instant.
-Insomuch, that I think the people here are disposed to attempt any measure required by those few men; and in consequence thereof, are arming and exercising men as if for an immediate war."[61]
+Insomuch, that I think the people here are disposed to attempt any measure required by those few men; and in consequence thereof, are arming and exercising men as if for immediate war."[61]

-Even before the issuance of his proclamation of December 26, Wentworth was realistic about the odds of actually apprehending those responsible.
-On December 20, 1774, the Governor wrote that no jail in the province could hold the offenders and " . . . no jury would find them guilty; for, by the false alarm that has been raised throughout the country, it is considered by the weak and ignorant, who have the rule in these times, an act of self-preservation."[64]
-It was an article of faith that New Hampshiremen would, to the degree possible, attempt to shield the participants from punishment.
-[65]
+Even before the issuance of his proclamation of December 26, Wentworth was realistic about the chances of actually apprehending the perpetrators of the treasonous assaults upon the Crown's garrison.
+On December 20, 1774, Wentworth wrote that no jail in the province could hold the offenders and " . . . no jury would find them guilty; for, by the false alarm that has been raised throughout the country, it is considered by the weak and ignorant, who have the rule in these times, an act of self-preservation."[64]
+It was an article of faith that New Hampshiremen would, to the degree possible, attempt to shield the identities of the participants.
+In fact, it was not until American independence had been won that the names of some of the primary players, such as John Langdon, were commonly publicized [65].

 As the new and fateful year of 1775 dawned in New Hampshire, Governor Wentworth watched with apprehension as the spirit of independence, nurtured by the guns of Fort William and Mary, continued to grow.
 Soon, even his royal revenue officers chose to "shrink in safety from the storm, and suffered me to remain exposed to the folly and madness of an outraged multitude, daily and hourly increasing in numbers and delusion."[66]
 That "madness" reached a frenzy four months after the storming of the fort, when New Hampshire newspapers heralded word of the bloody melees at Lexington and Concord, Massachusetts and the men of New Hampshire again took to arms.

-Governor Wentworth's departure from New Hampshire approximately nine months after the raid on Fort William and Mary left the Province without any official government whatsoever.
-Necessity required the formation of a new governmental system and New Hampshire took the unprecedented step of seeking guidance from the Continental Congress on the creation of an independent State government.
+Governor Wentworth's departure from New Hampshire, approximately nine months after the raid on Fort William and Mary, resulted in the Province being without any official government whatsoever.
+Necessity mandated the formation of a new governmental system and New Hampshire took the unprecedented step of seeking guidance from the Continental Congress on the creation of a new and independent State government.
 In spite of its efforts to come to terms with Britain in the early stages of the Revolution, Congress approved this radical move.
-On January 5, 1776, six months before the issuance of the Declaration of American Independence, New Hampshire adopted a Constitution of its own.
-[73] Twelve years later, on June 21, 1788, the State was to have the distinction of becoming the 9th and deciding vote cast for the adoption of the Constitution of the United States.
+On January 5, 1776, six months before the issuance of the Declaration of Independence, New Hampshire adopted a Constitution of its own.
+[73] Twelve years later, on June 21, 1788, the State was to have the distinction of becoming the ninth, and deciding, vote cast for the adoption of the Constitution of the United States.

-The attacks on Fort William and Mary have been all but forgotten outside of the Granite State.
-While understandably overshadowed by the initiation of wider hostilities following the death of American citizens at Lexington and Concord only four months after the raids, the action at Fort William and Mary deserves its place in our memory for what it was: a daring, organized and successful military assault by loosely organized American militia on a royal fortress flying the King's colors, where the attackers were met with cannon and musket fire, inflicted and received casualties, took prisoners, captured military supplies and triumphantly hauled down the British flag.
-The raids were more than simply a seizure of colonial gunpowder.
-They were direct, unmistakable armed assaults on the power of the established governmental order in the American colonies.
-When the action at New Castle became known in England, it has been suggested that it contributed to the fateful adoption of a firmer royal stance on the suppression of rebel sentiment in the colonies [74].
-Undoubtedly, the cannon and musket fire that echoed on the shores of Portsmouth Harbor on that cold December day in 1774 warrant recognition as what New Hampshire has long known them to be: some of the opening salvos of the American Revolution.
+The attacks on Fort William and Mary have been all but forgotten by those outside of the Granite State.
+While understandably overshadowed by the death of American citizens at Lexington and Concord only four months later, the action at Fort William and Mary deserves its place in our memory for what it was B a daring, organized and successful military assault by loosely organized American militia on a royal fortress flying the King's colors, where the attackers were met with cannon and musket fire, inflicted and received casualties, took prisoners, captured military supplies and triumphantly hauled down the British flag.
+The raids were not simply resistance to local British authority or the defense of colonial hearths from imminent attack.
+They were direct and unmistakable armed assaults on the power of Britain in the American colonies.
+In all likelihood, when the actions at Newcastle became known in England, they swiftly contributed to the adoption of a firmer royal stance on the suppression of rebel sentiment in the colonies.
+The precise impact which news of the attacks on Fort William and Mary had in England is a matter warranting further study, especially since the firm stance adopted by the Crown toward colonial issues in the first months of 1775 resulted in the order to seize American military supplies in Concord, Massachusetts - and the ultimate bloodshed on Lexington Green [74].
+Undoubtedly, the cannon and musket fire that echoed on the shores of Portsmouth Harbor on that cold December day in 1774 warrant recognition as what we in New Hampshire have long known them to be: some of the opening salvos of the American Revolution.

 List of Participants in the raid on Fort William and Mary

-[1] Letter of John Wentworth to Paul Wentworth, February 27, 1770, quoted in Lawrence Shaw Mayo's John Langdon of New Hampshire, Rumford Press, Concord, NH (1937) at 68.
+[1] Letter of John Wentworth to Paul Wentworth, February 27, 1770, quoted in Lawrence Shaw Mayo's John Langdon of New Hampshire, Rumford Press, Concord, NH, pub.
+(1937) at 68.

-[4] Cathers, supra, HNH, Vol. XXIX, No. 4 at 270; See Theodore Chase, The Attack on Fort William and Mary, HNH Vol. XVIII, No. 1 (April, 1963) at 21 – 22.
-Local incidents adding to tension in New Hampshire prior to the raid on Fort William and Mary, such as various actions by the Assembly and the Governor's surreptitious recruitment of New Hampshiremen to build barracks for British soldiers in Boston, are discussed in Douglas Sweet's New Hampshire on the Road to Revolution: Fort William and Mary, A Decisive Step, HNH, Vol. XXIX, No. 4 (Winter, 1974) at 229; Paul Wilderson’s Governor John Wentworth and the American Revolution; The English Connection, University Press of New England, Hanover, NH (1994); Richard Upton’s Revolutionary New Hampshire, Octagon Books, New York, NY (1971) (reprint of 1936 Dartmouth edition, with new introduction) and Jere Daniell’s Experiment in Republicanism, Harvard University Press, Cambridge, MA (1970).
+[4] Theodore Chase, The Attack on Fort William and Mary, HNH Vol. XVIII, No. 1 (April, 1963) at 21 - 22; Cathers, supra, HNH, Vol. XXIX, No. 4 at 270 - 273; Local incidents adding to tension in New Hampshire prior to the raid on Fort William and Mary, such as various actions by the Assembly and the Governor's surreptitious recruitment of New Hampshiremen to build barracks for British soldiers in Boston, are discussed in Douglas Sweet's New Hampshire on the Road to Revolution: Fort William and Mary, A Decisive Step, HNH, Vol. XXIX, No. 4 (Winter, 1974) at 229.

 [10] Deposition of William Torrey, HNH, Vol. XXX, No. 3 at 187; Deposition of Rockingham County Sheriff John Parker, HNH, Vol. XXX, No. 3 at 187.

-[11] December, 1774 Letter of John Wentworth, Paul Wilderson, John Wentworth's Narrative of the Raids on Fort William and Mary, HNH, Vol. XXXII, No. 4 (Winter, 1977) at 230.
+[11] December, 1774 Letter of John Wentworth, Paul Wilderson II, John Wentworth's Narrative of the Raids on Fort William and Mary, HNH, Vol. XXXII, No. 4 (Winter, 1977) at 230.

 [12] Deposition of Rockingham County Sheriff John Parker, HNH, Vol. XXX, No. 3 at 187.